yevhen/Nake/README.md

 {
     Clean();                        //     you have complete control over decision, Build();                        //  when and in what order dependent steps should run
-    -------                         //  (and Nake guarantees that step will run only once) NUnit("{OutputPath}\*.Tests.dll")
+    -------                         //      (and Nake makes sure of run-once behavior) NUnit("{OutputPath}\*.Tests.dll")
 }